-Laying patio pavers is one of the quickest and easiest ways to install patio flooring by yourself.
-Poured concrete slabs, brick, and natural stone patios do have their advantages, but patio pavers are so cost-effective and simple to work with that you can do the entire job by yourself.
-In just a few days, you'll have a gorgeous patio for outdoor entertaining or just for enjoying your backyard in comfort.
+Laying patio pavers is one of the quickest and easiest ways to install outdoor flooring by yourself.
+Poured concrete slabs, brick, and natural stone all have their advantages, but patio pavers are so cost-effective and simple to work with that you can do the entire job by yourself.
+Laying pavers on dirt involves a little digging, some compacting, and planning your layout.
+Then, you'll want to add sand, enough to establish a 1-inch depth across the entire patio area.
+Our instructions outline the easiest way to lay pavers, whether it's for a walkway, a patio, or around your pool.
+In just a few days, you'll have a gorgeous spot for outdoor entertaining or just enjoying your backyard in comfort.

 Before You Begin